KANSAS CITY, Mo. — Since 2017, the Veteran’s Community Project's focus has been to provide permanent housing to veterans.

-Brandonn Mixon, chief project officer and co-founder of Veterans Community, said their model keeps expanding nationwide and that enables them to change thousands of lives.
+Brandonn Mixon, chief project officer and co-founder of Veterans Community, said their model keeps expanding nationwide, enabling them to change thousands of lives.

-Mixon has worked for seven years to make sure veterans have a roof over their heads, a sense of pride outside their homes as they work together on improve their lives and job skills.
+Mixon has worked for seven years to ensure veterans have a roof over their heads, a sense of pride outside their homes as they work together to improve their lives and job skills.

-Mixon said what started as his dream is now reality.
+Mixon said what started as his dream is now a reality.

 The project serves more than 1,200 veterans each year in Kansas City.